xurizaemon/civicrm-configexport/README.md

 CiviCRM allows for custom extensions to manage certain entities.
 This handles export but doesn't deal with the logic of associating related entities (eg that a new event rego page uses the just-created new payment processor).
 It MAY be that the XML importer handles this a bit better?

 ### hook_civicrm_managed

+CiviCRM has the `civicrm_managed` table which stores data about entities managed by extensions.
+This can be used to trigger update of managed entities into a CiviCRM instance.